Aider-AI/aider/examples/add-test.md

   - Figure out the arguments required to instantiate the `InputOuput` instance.
   - Decide that the `Coder` class looks complex enough to use a `MagickMock`.

-The signature of `cmd_add()` doesn't have types, so GPT makes a reasonable but incorrect guess that it wants a `list` of files.
-The user uses the `/run` command to run the new unit test, which throws an error based on this misunderstanding.
+The `cmd_add()` method is defined without type annotations, so GPT makes a reasonable but incorrect guess that it accepts a `list` of files.
+The user invokes the `/run` command to run the new unit test, which throws an error based on this misunderstanding.

 GPT reviews the error message and fixes the call to `cmd_add()` to